nkj-14/Cricket_Scorecard_Generator/README.md

 # Cricket_Scorecard_Generator
-This is a Python project, Cricket Scorecard Generator, generates Cricket scorecard from commentary of that respective cricket match.
+This is a Python project, Cricket Scorecard Generator, interactive web application using streamlit library which generates Cricket scorecard from commentary of that respective cricket match.